SuperOfficeDocs/superoffice-docs/docs/ui/pagebuilder/config/index.md

 Adds and removes fragments of the configuration.
 The main purpose is to reduce client output, enforce rules(rights) based on client state/user.

 MergeFilter executes before cache, all others filters after cache.
-The filters resides in the client - not in the web services.
+The filters reside in the client, not in the web services.

 Filter filename: `SoFilterList.config`